 A guideline child support order can be modified upward or downward anytime there is a significant change in the circumstances of either party that would warrant a modification of the ordered amount for child support.

 Whenever a modification is sought, it is imperative that a motion be filed at the earliest possible time as the modification will not take effect at any point earlier than the date that the motion is filed.

 As such, if a child support obligor loses his or her job, recieves a significant cut in pay for whatever reason or there is a significant change in the timeshare percentage with the children; that person must file a motion to modify or he/she will face the possibility of being ordered to pay a child support amount that is unreasonably high considering the circumstances.

-Attorney John Griffith has experience seeking child support modification orders in all San Diego Family Courts as well as in cases involving the Department of Child Support Services.
+Attorneys John Griffith, Catie Young and Amy Lass have experience seeking child support modification orders in all San Diego Family Courts as well as in cases involving the Department of Child Support Services.

 Words cannot express how much John and Catie have done for my custody case!
 When they say "third times a charm" Griffith Family Law fit that ...

 After realizing that for nearly three years I had been giving my money to a lazy lawyer, when things got to be a bit more complicated, I ...

 Just went through a very tough custody case with a very unethical opposing firm.
 They tried every tick in the book and John handled them ...